LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 groups.

-With this respect, it takes a different approach compared to other existing solutions like the very feature-complete [Relatica](https://gitlab.com/mysocialportal/relatica) app, in trying to look familiar to users with a UI they are already accustomed to, adding a thin layer on top of it to support the additional features.
+With this respect, it takes a different approach compared to other existing solutions like the feature-complete [Relatica](https://gitlab.com/mysocialportal/relatica) app, in trying to look familiar to users with a UI they are already accustomed to, adding a thin layer on top of it to support the additional features.